JanssenProject/home/contribute.md

 # Contribute

 So you want to join the team!
-Fanstastic!
+Fantastic!
 This document will summarize what you need to know.